SchneiderInfosystems/FB4D/README.md

 #### Limitation on Linux64

 Due to a bug in the Linux RTL, all HTTPRequests that transfer data to the server by using the _Patch_ method are currently not working. _Put_ and _Post_ methods work.
 This affects the Realtime DB method _Patch_ and the Firestore method _InsertOrUpdateDocument_ for both synchronous and asynchronous accesses.
+This bug affects all Delphi version which supports Linux64 up to the newest Delphi 10.4.2.

 [For more information check and vote for RSP-33177](https://quality.embarcadero.com/browse/RSP-33177)